cmptrnb/Xray-examples/i3/README.md

 Press the Windows key plus D to bring up dmenu, then select Firefox to open a new Firefox window.

 You can now go ahead and customize i3 to your liking.

+## Copy and paste

+To copy and paste from Firefox to URxvt:

+* In Firefox, just highlight text to copy it to the clipboard
+* In URxvt, do Shift + Insert to paste from the clipboard

+To copy and paste from URxvy to Firefox:

+* In URxvt, select text and do Ctrl + Alt + c to copy it to the clipboard
+* In Firefox, do Ctrl + v to paste from the clipboard